30% OFF Tempcover fee in our app

 Adding mods to your car – such as alloy wheels and body kits – may give your car a ‘cooler’ appearance, but adding personal modifications are known to increase insurance premiums drastically.
 These changes are often associated with drivers looking to drive at higher speeds, and therefore are deemed as higher risks.

-Whichever car you choose to drive, find out how you can save more with a cheap temporary insurance policy from Tempcover.
-While temporary and annual cover may differ, you still get the same level of comprehensive insurance with the added benefit of finding a flexible and affordable option that works for you.
+Whichever car you choose to drive, find out how you can save more with a temporary car insurance policy from Tempcover.
+While temporary car insurance and annual cover may differ, you still get the same level of comprehensive insurance with the added benefit of finding a flexible and affordable option that works for you.

 Find out how we can help you